synapticloop/linode-api/README.md

 ### High Level Interface

-If this doesn't provide enough options, the low level interface is more verbose, howvere it provides greater control
+If this doesn't provide enough options, the low level interface is more verbose, however it provides greater control, but sometimes you just want the simple things done.

 ### Low Level Interface